Are You Planning on Drying in a Flood Ravaged Area of the Country?

 3. Staying Safe

-Putting first your and your other technicians safety is a must.
+Putting your and your other technicians safety first is a must.
 Going down there and starting work without the proper equipment and PPE is not a good idea.
 In a silty environment where you have the flooding off the river that will make the environment you need to be drying very hazardous.
 You cannot go into a job thinking that only gloves are going to protect you.
 Wear the googles, respiratory mask, suits, and gloves.
 Wear your full PPE.
 It may be hot, but you would rather be hot in that suit than sick in the hospital.
 Wearing the proper PPE on these jobs are a must and for your protection.
+Also, know going in that there may be a criminal element due to desperate times in some of these areas.
+Be prepared!

 Making sure you get the property completely clean is essential.
 There is no just throwing some drying equipment in.
 You have to clean up any silt that may have come in with all the flooding.
 That has to be completely out before you can even start to think about the drying process.
 Do the gutting that is necessary and scoop out the silt.
 Maybe you need to wipe it or even have to pressure wash it.
 Making sure you are leaving a structure is completely clean.
 Once you have completely clean you can then you can start the drying process.
 You are giving that customer back a clean, dry, home or building.
 That is the way restoration drying should be done.